rhettg/BlueOx/README.md

 The above sample would generate one event that contains all the details about a specific request.

-Contexts can also be heirarchical.
-This means you can generate sub-events that are related to the parent event and can be joined together in post-processing.
+Contexts can be heirarchical.
+This means you can generate sub-events that are related to the parent event and can be joined together in post-processing by the common id they share.

 For example, inside some application code (in `do_stuff()` above), you might execute some sql queries.